ykonstant1/Synthesis/README.md

 ## About synthesis

-Synthesis is a zsh script for emulating a functional-pattern coding style in the shell, with higher order functions, lambdas and functional composition (Greek: synthesis) at the forefront.
+Synthesis is a zsh script for emulating a coding with higher order functions, lambdas and functional composition in the shell.

 For example, an elementary fizzbuzz in synthesis would look like
 this: